Captain Horatio Hornblower: Critical reception

 The film has been well received by modern critics.
 The film review aggregator website Rotten Tomatoes gives it 7.3 out of 10 and a 100% "fresh" rating.

-Other versions

-Peck and Mayo recreated their roles on a one-hour Lux Radio Theater program broadcast on 21 January 1952, which is included as an audio-only feature in the film's DVD release.

 Home media

 On March 6, 2007, Warner Home Video released the film on DVD in its original aspect ratio of 1.37:1.
+The DVD release includes the audio of a one-hour Lux Radio Theater program broadcast on 21 January 1952, in which Peck and Mayo reprised their roles.